Introduction to Parameter Entities

 Although the parameter entities are declared in many different modules, they are described here in alphabetical order of their XML names (i.e., parameter entity type names).
-The XML name is the shorter machine-readable name used in DTD fragments and schemas and by software; for example, the XML name %app.class; is used for the parameter entity named Just Appendix Class Elements.
+The XML name is the shorter machine-readable name used in XML vocabularies and by software; for example, the XML name %app.class; is used for the parameter entity named Just Appendix Class Elements.
 Parameter entity names always begin with a percent sign and end with a semi-colon.

 Each parameter entity is described by a separate HTML page, where the heading for the page displays the parameter entity’s XML name followed by a more descriptive name.
 The rest of the parameter entity description page discusses aspects of the parameter entity and its usage.
 These sections within the page always appear in the following order although any given parameter entity description may not contain all the sections:

-This section provides a narrative description of the parameter entity, describing what it contains, what it does, or why and when it should be used.
+This section provides a narrative description of the parameter entity, describing what it contains, what it does, or why and when it has been used.